“There are more than 3,000 fundamental movements in Taekwon-Do, and General Choi was

 first then repeats the demonstration in slow motion.

-Pre-Arranged Free The players decide what kind of attacks that will be used, how often and how many
+Pre-Arranged Free The players decide what kind of attacks that will be used, how often and how many steps are

 allowed before an attack must be made.
 All the variables can be adjusted, only kicks to a